EnterpriseDB/tpa/clusters/README.md

-If you can't figure out how to express your cluster in terms of the configuration files described above, or you are having some other problem, write to Abhijit or Haroon for help.
+If you can't figure out how to express your cluster in terms of the configuration files described above, or you are having some other problem, write to Abhijit for help.